6 The bridge

 Parallel with the design of the bridge you have to decide on the use of a bridge patch under the bridge.
 A bridge patch is a construction bar, glued underneath the top, exactly under the bridge.
 Sometimes the patch is made a little longer than the bridge itself to prevent crack forming in the top.
 You may wonder what the advantage is of a bridge combined with a patch, compared with a bridge without such a patch, but with a thickness that is increased to end up with the same strength as the combination.
 In my opinion there are no advantages at all as long as you taper the end of the wings.
 And therefore I do not recommend the use of a patch.
 The bridge itself should do the job.

-In figure 13 an example is given of a bridge which is designed according to the principles described and applied in the construction of the EB-guitar series.
+The image below shows an example of a bridge which is designed according to the principles described and applied in the construction of the EB-guitar series.

 As you can see, the ends of the wings are not massive but partly open.
 This results in a effective length of the bridge of ~ 16 cm.